yberreby/convenience-rs/README.md

 # convenience - Convenient Rust

-Useful stuff that isn't in std (and shouldn't be) because it's less flexible.
+Useful stuff that isn't in std.
-Somewhat inspired by what I saw of Go's rich standard library, but I don't know much Go so take this with a grain of salt.

 Currently there isn't much to see there, but I'll happily accept PRs for more convenience methods.

+This is somewhat inspired by what I saw of Go's rich standard library, but I don't know much Go so take this with a grain of salt.

 ## Motivation